 Jayne Blackburn, Year 3/4 teacher at Bramley Grange Primary, which took part in a similar day with Greasbrough Primary said:

 A really enjoyable day at NY Stadium.
 A great venue which the children loved.
 The tour of the stadium and interactive games were great.

 A girl from Kiveton Park Meadows Junior School commented:

 When I arrived I felt excited, nervous, giddy and happy.
 I met someone called Bella.
 She was so nice and I gave her a friendship bracelet.
 We were both shy at first.
 I started asking her what her favourite animal and name was.
 I and my partner didn’t want to leave each other afterwards and can’t wait to meet again.

 A boy from the same school said:

 I felt quite nervous at first but I was more confident when I got to know them.
 I met two boys named Adam and Hayden who were really funny, nice and smart.

-The pupils will meet several times throughout the academic year for activities that aim to help build bridges between children from different cultural backgrounds.
+Under usual circumstances, the pupils would meet several times throughout the academic year for activities that aim to help build bridges between children from different cultural backgrounds.
 In between visits, the schools will send each other pieces of work the pupils have created for their new friends.

-Herringthorpe Junior, Kiveton Park Meadows Junior and Bramley Grange and Greasebrough Primary Schools aren’t the only schools meeting up for the first time this term.
-A total of 12 classes across the Rotherham are taking part in the Schools Linking programme during this academic year, supported by Rotherham United Community Sports Trust which runs socially inclusive education engagement programmes which aim to make a difference to the lives of people of all communities.
+Herringthorpe Junior, Kiveton Park Meadows Junior and Bramley Grange and Greasebrough Primary Schools weren’t the only schools meeting up for the first time this term.
+A total of 12 classes across the Rotherham are taking part in the Schools Linking programme during this academic year, supported by Rotherham United Community Sports Trust which runs socially inclusive education engagement programmes, which aim to make a difference to the lives of people of all communities.
 See the full article about the linking events with twelve year 4 classes here.